tokio-rs/website/content/docs/futures/combinators.md

 ## Adapters

-Like [`Iterator`], the `Future` trait comes equipped with a broad range of "adapter" methods.
-These methods all consume the future and return a new, wrapped, future.
+Like [`Iterator`], the `Future` trait includes a broad range of "adapter" methods.
+These methods all consume the future, returning a new future providing the requested behavior.
 Using these adapter combinators, it is possible to:

 * Change the type of a future ([`map`], [`map_err`])
 * Run another future after one has completed ([`then`], [`and_then`],